BNNorman/dragino-1/Files.md

 ## reset.py

 A legacy program which resets the radio hardware.
+I have never needed to use this.

 ## Strings.py